Sonalii-Pradhan/Data-Cleaning-/README.md

+### This repository contains a project focused on analyzing and cleaning corporate layoffs data.
+The dataset covers multiple industries, locations, and companies, providing insights into global layoff trends.

 #     DATA CLEANING WITH MYSQL

 Erroneous, missing, or duplicate data in a dataset can be fixed or eliminated through the process of data cleaning.
 This crucial phase ensures that data analysis and decision-making are accurate and reliable.